codarrenvelvindron/ipset_bash_completion/README.md

 This is a simple bash completion module for ipset.

-It covers all the basic usecases and common functionality.
+It covers all the basic use cases and common functionality.

 #TESTING:
-You can easily test it using the command:
+You can easily test it by downloading ipset.sh and using the command:

 source ipset.sh